-Building a high-performing, successful nonprofit is never easy.
+Building a high-performing, successful nonprofit organization is never easy.
 Sustaining one is even harder, especially in the new “normal” of a complex and ambiguous world.

 Yet nonprofit organizations need to remain stable, relevant, and resilient in the face of up and down cycles of budget cuts and an increasingly changing landscape.